Dundee Blues Bonanza festival cancelled due to illness

 Although the headliners of this year's festival had not been announced, previous acts included Li'l Jimmy Reed, Kat Pearson, Lurrie Bell and Muddy Waters' son Mud Morganfield.

-Previous years saw up to 30 venues hosting more than 120 bands, taken in by an estimated 12,000 music fans.'Year out'
+Previous years saw up to 30 venues hosting more than 120 bands, taken in by an estimated 12,000 music fans.

 A statement posted on the Dundee Blues Bonanza website read: "Very regretfully, due to several issues including health, funding and the World Cup, the Dundee Blues bonanza committee have decided that the festival will not take place this year.